Wildomar, California: Public safety

 The Riverside County Sheriff's Department's Lake Elsinore Valley Regional Station contracts police services for the city.

 The city of Wildomar contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.

 Education

-Public schools in Wildomar are part of the Lake Elsinore Unified School District.
+The Lake Elsinore Unified School District includes the majority of Lake Wildomar.
+A portion is in the Menifee Union School District and the Perris Union High School District for grades 9–12.